brandonkramer/vite/README.md

   </a>
   <h1>Vite</h1>
   <p>
-A collection of utilities for WordPress development with ViteJS.
+A collection of front-end utilities for WordPress development with ViteJS.

 You can read more about ViteJS on [vitejs.dev](https://vitejs.dev)
 </p>